jaween/playground/shaders/README.md

 # Shader playground

-Viewable by using [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer), or simply copy into a new shader at[ShaderToy](https://www.shadertoy.com/new).
+Viewable by using [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer), or simply copy into a new shader at [ShaderToy](https://www.shadertoy.com/new).